PlantReactome/Release-documentation/website_mgmt.md

 Under Extension->Modules, find the module labeled "Why Plant Reactome" (about halfway on the 2nd page).

-Chnage the text at the top to have the release version and date.
+Change the text at the top to have the release version and date.

 ## Have the curators and Pankaj check it out
 Make any required changes.